hthuman/tech-interview-tips/_pages/partial-credit.md

 Competent coding skills are table stakes for a software engineer.
 If you can't write code, it doesn't matter how good you are at communication, analysis, testing, optimization, or anything else.
 [Code katas](https://hthuman.github.io/tech-interview-tips/code-katas) are a great way to improve your fluency.

 * **Focus on the core logic**: Use helper functions with TODOs to defer non-essential code implementation.
 Come back later if you have time after writing the main code.
 * **Write ANY code**: If you're running out of time but you have a non-optimal solution, ask if you can code it up and work on the optimal approach later.
+* **Use comments and TODOs**: Quickly sketch out your approach with comments so your interviewer knows where you're going, especially if you run out of time.

 ## Big O complexity analysis